Trump Assails Harris as 'Nasty' During Covid Press Briefing

 Kavanaugh hedged, furrowed his brow and again asked the senator to be more specific.

-Harris obliged him
+Harris obliged him.

 “Male versus female,” she said.